Culture and Identity

 We understand Te Tiriti o Waitangi plays a significant role in the revitalisation of Māori language and culture and is an important part of Aotearoa / New Zealand.
-We will ensure all New Zealand children, regardless of ethnicity, are given the opportunity to learn about and experience, both Pākeha and Māori culture.
-We also recognise that to achieve this:
+We ensure all New Zealand children, regardless of ethnicity, are given the opportunity to learn about and experience, both Pākeha and Māori culture.
+We recognise that to achieve this:

 - Te Reo Māori will be spoken, heard, and visible across the environment and used for a range of purposes.

 - Children’s home languages and cultural practices are heard and seen in the environment.

 - Kaiako use teaching strategies which reflect tikanga Māori, including karakia, narrative, song, art, and movement.